James Garrard: A new constitution

 On February 10, 1798, Garrard's son William, still serving in the state senate, introduced a bill to hold another vote on calling a constitutional convention.
 In May 1798, 9,188 of the 16,388 votes were in favor of calling a convention.
 Again, almost 5,000 of the ballots contained no vote either way.
 On November 21, 1798, the House of Representatives voted 36–15 in favor of a convention, and the Senate provided its requisite two-thirds majority days later.
 No official tally of the Senate's vote was published.
 The Assembly's vote rendered moot any doubts about the popular vote.

 Delegates to the July 22, 1799, convention were elected in May 1799.
 Neither Garrard nor his son William were chosen as delegates, mostly due to their anti-slavery views.
 Garrard had been a more active governor than his predecessor, frequently employing his veto and clashing with the county courts.
-As a result, the delegates moved to reign in some of the power given to the state's chief executive.
+As a result, the delegates moved to rein in some of the power given to the state's chief executive.
 Under the 1799 constitution, the governor was popularly elected, and the threshold for overriding a gubernatorial veto was lowered from a two-thirds majority of each house of the legislature to an absolute majority.
 Although the governor retained broad appointment powers, the state senate was given the power to approve or reject all gubernatorial nominees.
 New term limits were imposed on the governor, making him ineligible for reelection for seven years following the expiration of his term.
 The restriction on ministers serving in the legislature was retained and extended to the governor's office.
 Historian Lowell Harrison held that this restriction was "a clear snub to Garrard", but Garrard biographer H. E. Everman maintained that it was "definitely not a blow aimed at Garrard".
 Garrard was personally exempted from both the succession and ministerial restrictions, clearing the way for him to seek a second term.